 Mark holds an M.S. degree in Computer Engineering from Villanova University, PA and a B.S.
 (Honors) degree in EEE from NITT, University of Madras, India.

-Vice President, APAC & Managing Director
+Vice President, APAC & Managing Director of Japan

 As Vice President of Asia-Pacific and Managing Director of Japan, Kaz Kuroda is responsible for overall business in Asia-Pacific and accelerating the digital transformation journeys of our customers and partners with Wasabi Hot Cloud Storage Service.

 An IT industry veteran of over 20 years of expertise in management, sales and channel/business development in Asia-Pacific brings a tremendous asset to Wasabi Technologies that’s committed to further growing its global footprint.